Niamul-Hasan/-manufacturer-website-client/README.md

 ## Heroku link
 <https://young-crag-95618.herokuapp.com/>

+# Some key Features of My Project
+- Admin base authentication is implemented
+- Admin base authorization is implemented
+- Stripe paypent Gateway is used to pay via test card
+- DeisyUI is used
+- Heroku is used to deploy back end server
+- React firebase hooks are used for authentication system
+- Firebase is used to host the client

 <!-- # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).